christopherphan/postgres-dev-codespace/README.md

 # PostgreSQL Dev Environment

-A simple PostgreSQL development environment designed for GitHub Codespaces with persistent data and limited internet access.
+A simple PostgreSQL development environment designed for GitHub Codespaces with persistent data.

 You can use this for:
 * Learning Postgres commands